We’ll cover the most common ones here – plus a few important ones you might not think of.

 And Belize is the perfect place to stay over a few extra days with your family once the Summit is wrapped up…and lots of us will be doing that!
 So you can enjoy the fun of Belize along with your kids.

-Of course, if you have young adult children between 18 and 25 years old, we have a special Young Adult rate for them to strongly ENCOURAGE you to bring them.
+Of course, if you have young adult children between 18 and 25 years old, we have a special Young Investor rate for them to strongly ENCOURAGE you to bring them.
 We think you should probably make them pay for part of the tuition so they’re invested in themselves … but that’s up to you.

 How much time you spend in classes is entirely up to you.
 There are no attendance requirements, though most people attend every available session.
 You paid a lot for the training and networking.
 But we also understand how tempting the pool and beach can be.